vsoch/som/README.md

 Stanford Open Modules for Python

 These are basic Python based tools for working with data (likely images and text) on Google Cloud.
-The [base](som/api/base) API module implements a basic token/refresh token authentication, and the [identifiers](som/api/identifiers) module is an extension of that for the Stanford School of Medicine
+The [base](som/api/base) API module implements a basic token/refresh authentication, and the [identifiers](som/api/identifiers) module is an extension of that for the Stanford School of Medicine